atp cycle

 ADP + Pi + energy → ATP

 Here, Pi represents a phosphate group.
-The process of cellular respiration, which takes place in the mitochondria of cells, breaks down glucose and other nutrients to make the energy needed for this reaction.
+Cellular respiration takes place in the mitochondria of cells.
+It breaks down glucose and other nutrients.
+This process makes the energy needed for this reaction.

 ATP → ADP + Pi + energy

-In this reaction, ATP is converted back into ADP, releasing energy in the process.
-Cells can use this energy for many different things, like contracting muscles, sending nerve impulses, and making new parts of cells.
+This reaction releases energy by converting ATP back into ADP.
+Cells can use this energy for many different things.
+They can use it for contracting muscles, sending nerve impulses, and making new parts of cells.

-Overall, making and using ATP are important parts of the ATP cycle, which is the process by which cells make and use ATP.
+Making and using ATP are crucial components of the ATP cycle.
+The cycle is the process by which cells generate and utilize ATP.
 The ATP cycle allows cells to recycle ATP and use it over and over again to power their functions.

 What are the similarities between ATP molecule and rechargeable batteries?